United Kingdom: Your Complete Travel Companion

 Brief History & Background

-The history of the United Kingdom stretches back thousands of years, shaped by waves of migration, conquest, and cultural exchange.
-Long before it was a political entity, the islands were home to prehistoric communities who built enduring monuments like Stonehenge and Skara Brae.
-The Romans arrived in AD 43, establishing the province of Britannia and leaving behind roads, forts, and urban centres that still influence Britain today.
+The history of the United Kingdom stretches back thousands of years, and understanding even the broad outline adds much more depth to a visit.
+Long before the UK existed as a political entity, these islands were home to prehistoric communities who left behind monumental sites such as Stonehenge in southern England and Skara Brae in Orkney.
+The Romans arrived in AD 43, establishing the province of Britannia and building roads, forts, walls, and settlements that still shape parts of the landscape today.

 Getting There & Around – Overview

-For long-distance journeys within the UK, trains and coaches form the backbone of public transport.
-The rail network links almost every major city and many smaller towns, with options ranging from high-speed intercity services to scenic rural routes.
-Long-distance coach services, meanwhile, often provide a more affordable alternative, especially for budget-conscious travellers.
+For longer journeys inside the UK, trains and coaches form the backbone of travel.
+The rail network connects almost every major city and a large number of smaller towns, offering everything from high-speed intercity services to slower scenic routes through countryside and coast.
+Coaches provide an important lower-cost alternative, particularly for budget travellers or routes where rail fares are high.

 Airport Overview & Transfers